 - 5.1 West Midlands Fire & Rescue Authority has a legal duty to provide an efficient, safe and effective fire and rescue service.
-The key priorities are:- - Prevention Safer and healthier communities - Protection stronger business communities - Response dealing effectively with emergencies - 5.2 These formed the basis of the Authority's Annual Plan 2021-24 which set out the outcomes and priorities based on the Community Risk Management Plan and Medium-Term Financial Plan.
-The five-minute attendance standard lies at the heart of the Service Delivery Model.
-The model shows how staff provide the core prevention, protection and response services to make the West Midlands safer, stronger and healthier. - 5.3 Grant Thornton, the Authority's External Auditors, published the Audit Findings Report for its 2020/2021 audit work which reported an unqualified opinion on the financial statements.
-It also issued an unqualified value for money conclusion stating that the Authority had proper arrangements in all significant respects to ensure it delivered value for money in the use of resources.
+The key priorities are:- - Prevention safer and healthier communities - Protection stronger business communities - Response dealing effectively with emergencies - 5.2 These formed the basis of the Authority's three year rolling strategy 2022-25 and Annual Plan which set out the outcomes and priorities based on the Community Risk Management Plan and Medium-Term Financial Plan.
+The five-minute risk based attendance standard lies at the heart of the Service Delivery Model.
+The model shows how staff provide the core prevention, protection and response services to make the West Midlands safer, stronger and healthier. - 5.3 Grant Thornton, the Authority's External Auditors, published the Audit Findings Report for its 2021/2022 audit work which reported an unqualified opinion on the financial statements.
+They are also required to issue a value for money conclusion stating if the Authority had proper arrangements in all significant respects to ensure it delivered value for money in the use of resources.
+The 2021/22 value for money conclusion is currently being undertaken alongside the 2022/23 conclusion and will be reported in due course.

-- 5.4 Based on audit work undertaken during the year an Annual Internal Audit Report was presented to the Audit and Risk Committee on 6 June 2022, Audit work which was completed in 2021/2022 included:-
+- 5.4 Based on audit work undertaken during the year, an Annual Internal Audit Report was presented to the Audit and Risk Committee on 19 June 2023.
+Audit work which was completed in 2022/2023 included:-

-- Data Protection

-- Fire Stations Management of Fuel
+- Freedom of Information

-- Environmental Protection Targets

-- Workforce Planning

 - Fixed Asset Accounting

 - Accounts Payable

 - Budgetary Control

 - Accounts Receivable

 - Governance

 - Risk Management

+- Payroll

+- Data Protection

+- Partnerships

-- 5.5 As a result of these audits the following was identified as the main issue:-
+- 5.5 As a result of these audits the following were identified as the main issues:-